 Unleaded fuel was introduced in the 70’s after leaded fuel was banned in the USA in 1996.
 Older cars that ran on leaded fuel have since been modified by most owners.

-Premium gas- is often referred to as “high octane” because its 90 or higher octane rating.
+This is often referred to as “high octane” because it has a 90 or higher octane rating.
 It’s an unleaded, crude oil by-product with detergent additives and less polluting characteristics.

 Differences between RUG and Premium Gas

 Octane rating refers to the ability of fuel to withstand improper combustion in an engine.
 Normal internal combustion engines work by compressing an air and fuel mixture that is ignited to create a controlled explosion.
 If the mixture ignites before it should, it leads to pre-ignition, which is commonly referred to as “knocking.”
 This occurrence can reduce performance and destroy some engine parts.

 Premium gas can withstand pre-ignition better when compared to RUG, hence, a higher octane rating to signify this capability.

 Actual prices differ depending on location.
 However, premium gas is arguably more expensive with a range of 20+ cents more per gallon.
 For a person who frequently uses their car, this can be up to hundreds of money in a year.

 Regular gas burns faster and is suitable for low compression engines or low performance cars that do not require a lot of power.
 Premium gas burns slowly and is recommended in high compression engines found in high performance cars.

 Finding the Right Fuel

 Car manuals often indicated the recommended fuel by the manufacturer, although, it does not mean exclusive use, unless stated.